Fauquier County nightlife calendar

-Hiroya Tsukamoto Live at Gloria’s: 8 p.m., 92 Main St., Warrenton.
-The Gloria Faye Dingus Music Alliance hosts Hiroya Tsukamoto at Gloria's Listening Room.
-Hiroya Tsukamoto is an innovative guitarist and composer who fuses folk, jazz and world music.
-Born and raised in Japan, Tsukamoto headlines concerts throughout the U.S. as well as internationally, including Blue Note in New York City and Japanese National Television.
-Tickets are $20 and seating is limited, so advance purchase is highly recommended.
-Children 12 and under admitted free with a parent or guardian.
-Visit www.centerofwarrenton.org.
-Contact: 540-347-7484.

 “The Laramie Project: Ten Years Later:” 7:30 p.m., 6507 Main St., The Plains.
 Dark Horse Theatre Company’s production looks at the death of Matthew Shepard and the consequences.
 Held at Grace Episcopal Church in the Plains.
-This production runs through 25 at 7:30 p.m. on Fridays and Saturdays with a 2:30 p.m. performance on Saturday, Jan.
-11. Tickets are $20 general admission and $15 for students or military members with ID.
+This production runs through Jan.
+25 at 7:30 p.m. on Fridays and Saturdays.
+Tickets are $20 general admission and $15 for students or military members with ID.
 More information and online tickets at www.darkhorseva.com/shows.

 Crossthreaded: 7 p.m., Live music at Orlean Market, 6855 Leeds Manor Road, Marshall.
 Local Hume band plays bluegrass, country and oldies.
 RSVP for dinner.
 Contact: 540-364-2774.